YingChen94/YingChen94.github.io/_posts/2024-08-14-reading-list.md

 ### Basic theory

 - Waples RS.
 2015.
 Testing for Hardy–Weinberg proportions: have we lost the plot?
 Journal of Heredity 106(1):1-19. [link](https://doi.org/10.1093/jhered/esu062) ***Hardy–Weinberg equlibrium***
 - Robertson A. 1965.
 The interpretation of genotypic ratios in domestic animal populations.
-Animal Production 7(3):319-324. [link](https://doi.org/10.1017/S0003356100025770)  &nbsp; &nbsp; ***small population size leads to an excess of heterozygotes***
+Animal Production 7(3):319-324. [link](https://doi.org/10.1017/S0003356100025770)  &nbsp; &nbsp; ***Difference in gene frequencies between sexes in the parents will cause an excess of heterozygotes in the progeny.
+Such differences in gene frequency will arise by chance if population size is small.***

 ### How to estimate effective population size?